The Email Newsletter Archive: Everything You Need To Know

 Good thing I wrote an entire blog post about why you should archive your newsletter and the benefits of having one!
 Here’s the TL;DR:

-• Helps you capture lurkers who want to poke through your content before committing
+- Helps capture lurkers who want to poke through your content before committing to yet another subscription

-• Boosts your SEO with the right strategy (*if* your archive is hosted on your website)
+- Boosts your SEO with the right strategy (*if* your archive is hosted on your website and is formatted for search friendliness)

 Should I Archive Every Email I Send?

-If you have a weekly (or biweekly, or monthly) newsletter that you send out to subscribers to share stories, tips, and resources, those are the emails that I recommend archiving.
+Probably not.
+If you have a weekly (or biweekly, or monthly) newsletter where you share stories, tips, and resources, I recommend archiving those emails.

 Does This Mean I Don’t Have to Blog?